pdhoff/US-counties-C19-data/README.md

-This code reformats the New York Times COVID dataset, available at [https://github.com/nytimes/covid-19-data].
+This code reformats the [New York Times COVID dataset](https://github.com/nytimes/covid-19-data).
 Specifically, this code creates county-specific weekly time-series of new cases and new deaths.

 Notes: